cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/multiarch-build/multiarch-build.md

 ## Deploy a hybrid multi-cloud application

 So far this tutorial showed how to build one service into a multiarchitecture image that can run on x86, IBM Power and IBM Z using OpenShift.
 But we can actually deploy multiple services using multiple cluster and have them communicate with each other in a hybrid multi-cloud environment.
 This is done using Red Hat Advanced Cluster Management with the [Submariner](https://submariner.io) add-on.
-If you wish to have a more in-depth showcase, [this Terraform script](https://github.com/ibm-ecosystem-lab/multiarch-build-demo-setup) uses this same multiarchitecture build pattern to deploy a fully functionning marketplace application that runs accross multiple OpenShift clusters, following a DevSecOps approach using the toolkit and a GitOps deployment and placement strategy with ArgoCD.
+If you wish to have a more in-depth showcase, [this Terraform script](https://github.com/ibm-ecosystem-lab/multiarch-build-demo-setup) uses this same multiarchitecture build pattern to deploy a fully functioning marketplace application that runs across multiple OpenShift clusters, following a DevSecOps approach using the toolkit and a GitOps deployment and placement strategy with ArgoCD.

 !!! warning
     This script will not cover the setup of RHACM and Submariner, these should be available before running the automation.